 The Planning phase contains eleven (11) activities.
-These activities define the whole evaluation protocol, and therefore are worth describing thoroughly in this paper.
-They are as it follows.
+These activities define the whole evaluation protocol.
+They are:

 P1 - Define Evaluators Profiles: the goal of this activity is to define the evaluators profiles, which will be related to the evaluation method that will be used.
-The evaluation can be performed by, for example, a HCI expert, a domain analyst, a domain developer or a Domain Tester.
+The evaluation can be performed by, for example, an HCI expert, a domain analyst, a domain developer or a domain tester.